 It’s not enough to just have a plan on file—the government requires your AAP be implemented.
 If your AAP fails to meet compliance or your efforts are determined to not meet requirements, you may be ordered to pay lost wages to applicants and employees.
-These payments can be significant, including an example in 2017 where an employer agreed to pay $1.2M to settle pay discrimination allegations.
+These payments can be significant, including an example from this year where an employer agreed to pay $2.5M to settle pay discrimination allegations.

 This is just one of many audits that can have a serious financial impact on employers.
 Even more significant, employers who don’t toe the line can be debarred from all federal contracts.

 Periodically during the year, the OFCCP selects an assortment of federal contractors and subcontractors to be randomly audited.
 From the time the notice of a random audit arrives on your CEO’s desk, you have only 30 days to submit a fully compliant AAP along with an abundance of supporting information.

 Why you want to be prepared for an affirmative action audit

 If you already have your AAP in place...

 You can use the 30-day notice period before a random audit to carefully review all your data again, write necessary explanations, and gather your supporting information.
 If you’re starting from scratch, those 30 days turn into a mad fire drill.

 If you don't have a current written AAP in place...

 Without a current AAP, you don’t know how you’re doing in your affirmative action efforts so you don’t have the opportunity to take appropriate corrective measures.
 By the time the audit letter arrives, it’s too late to do much more than damage control.

 If you manage to put together an AAP in 30 days...